open-ephys/next-gen-system/Specification.md

 #### Definitions

-_Daughter device_ - Physical device that acts as a data source, or effector.
+_Daughter device_ - Physical device / breakout bard that acts as a data source, or effector.

 _Device type_ - unique id (enum specified in the API) that identifies daughter device types and specifies the IP core, and device specific API that is used.

 _Port_ - A VHDCI connector that connects a daughter device to the DIO board.

-_DIO board_ - A PCI format card that provides an electrical interconnect between the FPGA and the daughter devices.
+_DIO board_ - A PCIe format card that provides an electrical interconnect between the FPGA and the daughter devices.

 _FPGA board_ - A PCIe board that hosts the FPGA, as well as FMC connectors.